OpenLegalTech/django-legal-advice-builder/README.md

     ...
 ]
 ```
+Per default only users who have access to the django admin (have the `flag is_staff`) are allowed to access those urls.
+If you want to change this, please checkout 5).

-4) To add Questionaire urls
+### 4) To add Questionaire urls
     * add a view that inherits from FormWizardView and
     * overwrites `get_lawcase()`
     * overwrite `legal_advice_builder/form_wizard.html`